-An important part of life at the Upper School involves Creativity, Action, Service (CAS) programs and activities, which contribute to the growth of the whole boy.
-In addition, all candidates for the International Baccalaureate Diploma must complete a balanced program in these three categories: Creativity, Action and Service.
+An important part of life at the Upper School involves Creativity, Action, Service (CAS) programs and activities which contribute to the growth of the whole boy.
+All candidates for the International Baccalaureate Diploma must complete a balanced program of creativity, action and service.

 Action-oriented activities include opportunities in both team and individual sports, as well as recreation activities that promote sportsmanship, co-operation and fitness.
 In addition to the extensive sports programs, UCC offers dozens of clubs, including mountain biking, judo, fencing and outdoor education.

-For the Service component, students can take part in individual projects or join team-based service projects and service clubs.
+For the service component, students can take part in individual projects or join team-based service projects and service clubs.
 Service opportunities range from local to national and international projects, and from short-term to year-long commitments.
-A few examples boys can choose include working at a local food bank, coaching athletics teams in the community or volunteering with Habitats for Humanity.
+A few examples that boys can choose include working at a local food bank, coaching athletics teams in the community or volunteering with Habitat for Humanity.
 Houses also organize outreach projects.

 INTERNATIONAL SERVICE TRIPS

-For Foundation and IB1 and IB2 students, international service trips take place over March Break but during the summer as well.
-In the past, students have helped build a school in Kenya and traveled to Peru to participate in biodiversity and conservation studies!
+International service trips for Foundation Year and IB1 and IB2 students take place over the March break and during the summer.
+Students have helped build a school in Kenya and travelled to Peru to participate in biodiversity and conservation studies, among other international activities.

-By contributing to the community, boys gain a sense of responsibility, accomplishment, honour and integrity – all the facets they need to become active, engaged citizens of the world, and men of good character.
+By contributing to the community, boys gain senses of responsibility, accomplishment, honour and integrity that they need to become active, engaged citizens of the world and men of good character.